devops329/devops/instruction/alerting/alerting.md

 # Alerting

 A critical piece of any observability architecture is the automatic notification of a problem that needs human intervention.
 Without an alert, a problem may persist for hours, days, or even months before it is resolved.
-Counterintuitively, The more observability data you acquire and store, the more likely it is that a problem will be missed by manual review of a metric dashboard.
+Counterintuitively, the more observability data you acquire and store, the more likely it is that a problem will be missed by manual review of a metric dashboard.

 ![Alerting](alterting.png)